MutationDigitale/craft3-translate/README.md

 - Add, edit or delete translations in the Control Panel with each language side by side.

-- Filter missing translations and search by keywords.
+- Choose a category, filter by missing translations, search by keywords and sort by columns.

-- Configure which translations categories you'll be able to edit.

-- Translations will be kept inside your database instead of PHP files.

-- When a page is visited on the site, missing translations will automatically be added.

-- Export your translations to a CSV file and import it back after handing it to your translation team.
+- Export all or a subset of your translations to a CSV file and import it back after translators worked on it.

-- GraphQL support to query static messages

-- Utilities:

-    - Parse all site templates to add missing translations
+- Translations will be kept inside your database instead of PHP files for a better workflow.

-    - Migrate your existing PHP translations to your database
+- Optionally, missing translations are automatically added to the database when a page is visited.

-    - Export all your database translations to PHP files
+- Ability to parse your twig templates or migrate from your existing PHP translations (and export it back to PHP files).

-    - Delete all translations
+- GraphQL support to query your translations.

 ## Requirements